eduranjimenez/AWS_RDS_JAVA/readme.md

-Import the project into eclipse/STS as maven project.
+Import the project into eclipse/STS as maven project

 go the the path of the project folder. (e.g c:/users/workspace/CURD) and execute mvn clean package.